Skip to main content

 During Fall and Winter, when it gets dark in the early evening, the Center will host an Incandescent Candlelight concert series in the church with different themes each month, like the music of villains in October, classical movie themes in November, video game music in January, romantic in February, and Celtic in March.

-Looking to next year, plans are underway for a 2026 World Cup exhibit that will feature details and history of soccer players from Frisco and North Texas, along with a special exhibit to mark the 250th birthday of the United States.
+Plans are underway for a 2026 World Cup exhibit feature the history of soccer players from Frisco and North Texas, along with a special exhibit to mark the 250th birthday of the United States.

 The Frisco Heritage Center is open from Tuesday through Saturday, 10 a.m. to 5 p.m.